-Undercut all door casings 1/16" higher than the thickness of the flooring being installed.
-To do this, use a scrap piece of flooring as a guide.
-Lay it on the substrate and cut the casing with a handsaw or use a power jamb saw set at the correct height.
+- A. Undercut all door casings 1/16" higher than the thickness of the flooring being installed.
+To do this: - 1.
+Use a scrap piece of flooring as a guide. - 2.
+Lay it on the substrate and cut the casing with a handsaw or use a power jamb saw set at the correct height. - 3.
 Remove door thresholds and base moldings and replace after flooring installation.